15 Bad Habits You Picked Up During COVID — And How to Break Them

 And on a broader note, many of us ramped up our alcohol consumption during the pandemic.

-One survey found that reports of binge drinking increased by 26 percent between February and April.
+One survey found that reports of binge drinking increased by 26 percent during the pandemic.

 10. Refreshing the News Every 5 Minutes